-La Pedrera will appear to undulate, like a series of waves lapping up against the shore.
+As you emerge from the Diagonal metro station, La Pedrera will appear to undulate, like a series of waves lapping up against the shore.

-Closer, Inspector Gadget level inspection reveals that this combined apartment and office building is yet another optical illusion of that architectural trickster, Gaudi.
+Upon closer inspection, this combined apartment and office building is yet another optical illusion of that architectural trickster, Gaudi.

-After all, the rippling, grey, stone facade of the building resembles a rock quarry more than it does a dignified office and home of a Spanish Aristocrat.
+After all, the rippling, grey, stone facade of the building resembles a rock quarry more than it does the dignified office and home of a Spanish Aristocrat.

-The top-floor apartment, attic, and roof, to visitors.
-Personally, though, my favorite part is the roof, with awe-inspiring chimney stacks that resemble medieval, multi-colored knights, who appear to be warding off some unknown, invisible foe.
+It features awe-inspiring chimney stacks that resemble medieval, multi-colored knights, who appear to be warding off some unknown, invisible foe.

-Descend one floor and enter a museum which will give you a better understanding of who Gaudi is and why he has this insane affinity for parabolic arches, which are EVERYWHERE.
+Once you’ve finished exploring the roof, go downstairs and enter a museum which will give you a better understanding of who Gaudi is and why he has this insane affinity for parabolic arches.

 The next floor down is an apartment that contains the furnishings of a well-to do, Spanish family in the 20th century.